robotic-vision-lab/Attention-With-Varying-Receptive-Fields-Network/README.md

 super-resolution models and modules along with documentation of these modules for thermal and RGB super-resolution.
-Specifically, we implement experiments designed to find how additions of enhanced convolutions and novel modules affects the performance gains for the task of super-resolution.
+Specifically, we implement experiments designed to find how additions of enhanced convolutions and novel modules affects  performance gains for the task of super-resolution.

 ### Purpose